hujhax/austin-improv-wiki/Jeremy Moran.md

 |Years	=	2014-Present
 }}

-**Jeremy Moran** is an improv performer, filmmaker, and avant-garde performance artist.
+**Jeremy Moran** is an improv performer and filmmaker.

 ## Summary
 Jeremy Moran started taking improv classes at The Hideout in Spring 2014.
 Since then, he has formed the troupes [[Andrew and Jeremy Hypnotize Each Other!]] and [[Things We Don't Speak Of]], as well as performing in the student mainstage [[A Penny Dreadful]]

 As a filmmaker, he has created numerous animated films.
 His next project is the animated dark comedy "Squiffle Will Die".

-He has also performed sound poetry and experimental vocal music at [[The Institution Theater]].
+He has also been active as an avant-garde musician.
+In October 2015, he performed sound poetry and experimental vocal music at [[The Institution Theater]].

 ## Troupes
 * [[Andrew and Jeremy Hypnotize Each Other!]]